awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_ALERT_EVENT_LOG.md

 STL\_ALERT\_EVENT\_LOG is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.

-## Table Columns<a name="w3ab1c37c11c13b9"></a>
+## Table Columns<a name="w4aac41c11c13b9"></a>

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_STL_ALERT_EVENT_LOG.html)

 ## Usage Notes<a name="r_STL_ALERT_EVENT_LOG-usage-notes"></a>

 You can use the STL\_ALERT\_EVENT\_LOG to identify potential issues in your queries, then follow the practices in [Tuning Query Performance](c-optimizing-query-performance.md) to optimize your database design and rewrite your queries\.
 STL\_ALERT\_EVENT\_LOG records the following alerts:
 + **Missing Statistics**

   Statistics are missing\.
 Run ANALYZE following data loads or significant updates and use STATUPDATE with COPY operations\.
-For more information, see [Best Practices for Designing Queries](c_designing-queries-best-practices.md)\.
+For more information, see [Amazon Redshift Best Practices for Designing Queries](c_designing-queries-best-practices.md)\.
 + **Nested Loop **

   A nested loop is usually a Cartesian product\.
 Evaluate your query to ensure that all participating tables are joined efficiently\.
 + **Very Selective Filter**

   The ratio of rows returned to rows scanned is less than 0\.05\.
 Rows scanned is the value of `rows_pre_user_filter `and rows returned is the value of rows in the [STL\_SCAN](r_STL_SCAN.md) system table\.
 Indicates that the query is scanning an unusually large number of rows to determine the result set\.
 This can be caused by missing or incorrect sort keys\.
 For more information, see [Choosing Sort Keys](t_Sorting_data.md)\.
 + **Excessive Ghost Rows **

   A scan skipped a relatively large number of rows that are marked as deleted but not vacuumed, or rows that have been inserted but not committed\.
 For more information, see [Vacuuming Tables](t_Reclaiming_storage_space202.md)\.
 + **Large Distribution **

   More than 1,000,000 rows were redistributed for hash join or aggregation\.
 For more information, see [Choosing a Data Distribution Style](t_Distributing_data.md)\.
 + **Large Broadcast **

   More than 1,000,000 rows were broadcast for hash join\.
 For more information, see [Choosing a Data Distribution Style](t_Distributing_data.md)\.
 + **Serial Execution **

    A DS\_DIST\_ALL\_INNER redistribution style was indicated in the query plan, which forces serial execution because the entire inner table was redistributed to a single node\.
 For more information, see [Choosing a Data Distribution Style](t_Distributing_data.md)\.